openshift/enhancements/enhancements/storage/csi-migration.md

 Once CSI migration reaches GA in upstream, the associated feature gates will be enabled by default and the features will not be optional anymore.
 As a result, CSI migration will be enabled by default in OCP as wel, and there will not be an option to disable it.

-In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operational because the feature flags will be enabled by default.
-In that case, those *FeatureSets* should be ignored by operators.
+In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operational because the feature flags they enable will already be enabled in the cluster.

 As for the required ordering described above, the [upgrade order](https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/upgrades.md#generalized-ordering) performed by CVO during a cluster upgrade will take care of applying the feature gates in the correct order.

 #### Limitations

 The limitations of this approach lies on the downgrade process.
 In OCP, a downgrade is fundamentally a regular upgrade to an older version.
 That means that CVO downgrades components in the same order as it upgrades them: control-plane first, nodes later.

-However, as stated above, this ordering is **not** desired when **disabling** CSI migration, which is what is going to happen when the previous OCP version had CSI migration disabled.
+However, this ordering is **not** desired when **disabling** CSI migration, which is what is going to happen when the previous OCP version had CSI migration disabled.

-It is important to note that the order in which operators are downgraded in OCP violates upstream version skew policy.
-A new kubelet must never run with an older API server or Controller Manager.
-A direct consequence of this violation is the need to introduce a workaround for CSI migration.
+It is important to note that the order in which operators are downgraded in OCP violates [upstream version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy).
+The policy states that a new kubelet must never run with an older API server or Controller Manager.
+A direct consequence of this violation is the need to introduce a workaround to downgrade a cluster with CSI migration enabled.

 That being said, to address this issue we propose to document a simple workaround:

-1. Enable both `CSIMigrationNode`and `CSIMigrationControlplane` *FeatureSets*.
+1. Enable the `CSIMigrationNode` *FeatureSet*.
 1. Downgrade.

-As stated above, the *FeatureSets* `CSIMigrationNode`and `CSIMigrationControlplane` are not operational once CSI migration becomes GA.
+As stated above, the CSI migration *FeatureSets* are not operational once CSI migration becomes GA.
 However, they will be carried over during the downgrade and they will be correctly applied once the system is downgraded.

+### Post-GA

+CSI migration *FeatureSets* can be removed from OCP API **one** release after CSI migration becomes GA.

 ### Risks and Mitigations

-Although this approach does what we need, it has some drawbacks:
+Although this three-phased approach does what we need, it has some drawbacks:

-1. Having operators ignoring certain *FeatureSets* is not common and error-prone.
+1. Having operators ignoring certain *FeatureSets* is not usual and is error-prone.
+Fortunately we only need to introduce the skipping in MCO.
-1. We need to patch many operators in order to ignore *FeatureSets*.

 ## Design Details

+This is what needs to be done across different support phases:

+1. Tech Preview:

 * openshift/api
   * Introduce two new *FeatureSets*: `CSIMigrationNode` and `CSIMigrationControlPlane`
 * Machine Config Operator
-  * Bump openshift/api in order to get the *FeatureSets* above.
+  * Bump openshift/api in order to get the *FeatureSets* above
-  * Ignore the `CSIMigrationControlPlane` *FeatureSet*
+  * Introduce a patch to ignore the `CSIMigrationControlPlane` *FeatureSet*
 * Kubernetes Scheduler Operator
-  * Bump openshift/api in order to get the *FeatureSets* above.
+  * Bump openshift/api in order to get the *FeatureSets* above
 * Kubernetes Controller Manager Operator
-  * Bump openshift/api in order to get the *FeatureSets* above.
+  * Bump openshift/api in order to get the *FeatureSets* above

 Other operators, like the Kubernetes API Server Operator, may have their openshift/api library bumped.
 However, that is not strictly necessary as their operands don't need to enable the CSI migration feature flags.

+2. GA

+Nothing needs to be done.

+3. GA + 1 release

+* openshift/api
+  * Remove CSI migration *FeatureSets*: `CSIMigrationNode` and `CSIMigrationControlPlane`
+* Machine Config Operator
+  * Bump openshift/api
+  * Remove the skip added for Tech Preview
+* Other operators
+  * Bump openshift/api

 ### Test Plan